Mercerenies/latitude/spec/ch3_object.md

 more types of protection or to provide more fine-grained versions of the existing ones, as long as the required functionality is implemented.

+## Cloning Objects

+A fundamental part of any prototype-oriented programming language is the ability to clone objects.
+When an object is cloned, a new, distinct object is created from the object pool.
+The new object is given only one slot: the `parent` slot.
+The new object's parent is set to be the old object.
+Additionally, the parent object's primitive field is copied into the new object's primitive field.